amb933/Project-X/README.md

 # Project-X

-Este proyecto consiste en crear una aplicación de peticiones de servicios digitales.
+This project consists of creating an application for digital service requests.

-## Instalar
+## Install

--   Crear una base de datos vacía en una instancia de MySQL local.
+- Create an empty database on a local MySQL instance.

--   Guardar el archivo .env.example como .env y cubrir los datos necesarios.
+- Save the .env.example file as .env and fill in the necessary data.

--   Ejecutar npm run initDB para crear las tablas necesarias en la base de datos anteriormente creada.
+- Run "npm run initDB" to create the necessary tables in the previously created database.

--   Ejecutar npm run dev o npm start para lanzar el servidor.
+- Run "npm run dev" to launch the server.

-## Entidades
+## Entities

 -   User: